zen-mod/ZEN/docs/user_guide/modules_list.md

 Sends the entered message as a global hint.
 The message preview shows the message with all of the formatting applied.

+## Group Side

+Changes the side of the attached unit's group.

 ## Heal

 Heals the attached unit.
 Works with BI's scripted revive system and ACE medical.